AndryRafam/neptunecrypt/README.md

 ```
 <h2 align="left"> How to purge </h2>

-To purge NeptuneCrypt, go to the directory containing all the codes (for exemple: NeptuneCrypt-main if you downloaded from github repo) and type the following command in terminal (super user mode).
-This command will remove the binary file neptune and all dependencies.

 ```bash
 $ sudo make clean
 ```
+This command will remove the binary file neptune and all dependencies.

 <h2 align="left"> How to encrypt folders ? </h2>

 Encrypting file is straightforward.
-To encrypt folder, first compress/archive the folder (.7z, .zip, .rar, .tar etc.) and then encrypt with NeptuneCrypt.
+To encrypt folder, first compress/archive the folder (.7z, .zip, .rar, .tar etc.) and then encrypt.

 <h2 align="left"> WARNING </h2>